Alonso-del-Arte/toy-examples/README.md

 (OOP) toy examples, some more fleshed out than others, to illustrate basic concepts of OOP.

-If you fork this repository, be sure to add a FOREX_API_KEY environment variable to your local machine, with that name, and a placeholder for a value if you don't have an API key for an online currency exchange rate API.
-If you do have such an API key, make sure it is not quoted in any file watched by Git.

 For information regarding Hacktoberfest, see [CONTRIBUTING.md](CONTRIBUTING.md).
 Follow those guidelines to ensure not just that your contribution is accepted for Hacktoberfest, but also that it persists in the main branch after